Margomcclintock/agentic-logistics-incident-response/README.md

 ### Step 3: Use Case and Trigger Configuration
 <img width="856" height="351" alt="image" src="https://github.com/user-attachments/assets/0f7e7cc0-ec9e-467e-abdc-7535c0101c8f" />

-**Critical Requirement:** Create use case with trigger configuration that activates when:
+**Critical Requirement:** I created a use case with a trigger configuration that activates when:
 - **Table:** Delivery Delay
 - **Condition:** Status equals "pending"
 - **Run As:** User referenced in the assigned_to field of the triggering record